aryaman002/aryaman002/README.md

 - 👋 Hi, I’m @aryaman002
-- 👀 I’m interested in A.I.
+- 👀 I’m interested in **.
 - 🌱 I’m currently learning python, html and dart
 - 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me- aryaman.rajenimbalkar@outlook.com
+- 📫 How to reach me- aryaman.rajenimbalkar@gmail.com

 <!---
 aryaman002/aryaman002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.